25 scientists were sent to China to research the coronavirus. Here’s what they found.

 - Justin Sullivan/Getty Images

 COVID-19 is transmitted via “close unprotected contact.”
-Based on the evidence in the report, “airborne spread” is not believed to be a major driver of transmission.
+The report said airborne spread “is not believed to be a major driver of transmission.”

 Family spread